pandas map() Function – Examples

 Conclusion

-In this article, I have explained map() function is from the Series which is used to substitute each value in a Series with another value and returns a Series object, since DataFrame is a collection of Series, you can use the map() function to update the DataFrame.
+In this article, I have explained map() function is from the Series which is used to substitute each value in a Series with another value and return a Series object, since DataFrame is a collection of Series, you can use the map() function to update the DataFrame.

 References